Art Journaling with Tissue Paper Collage

 I like the girl that I added to the page, but I wanted to give her a flower crown.
 In the previous step I had added in tissue paper circles for the flower centers.
 Using a flat 1” brush and acrylic paint, paint the flower petals.
 For each petal, I used two strokes with the paint brush.

-I started with Pebeo Lemon Cadmium Yellow Hue for the base color.
-To add brightness, try using a warmer color such as Golden Acrylics Hansa Yellow Medium.
+I started with Pebeo Primary Yellow Hue for the base color.
+To add brightness, try using a warmer color such as Golden Acrylics Hansa Yellow Opaque.
 To create margins in the flower petals, use Cadmium Red Medium acrylic paint.
-If you find the red too strong, add highlights to the flowers with Hansa Yellow Light.
+If you find the red too strong, add highlights to the flowers by mixing with Hansa Yellow.
 By adding layers with the paint this creates depth and interest to the flowers.
 As the girl is done in a very sketchy style, the loosely painted flowers match that style.

 Finish up the flowers by adding a touch of Cadmium Red paint to the tissue flower centers.